 - a.
-Copies of all ICS documentation provided to the deployment team (e.g., Incident Action Plan (IAP), ICS 201 (Incident Briefing), ICS 202 (Incident Objectives), ICS 204 (Assignment List), ICS 205 (Incident Radio Communications Plan), etc.) - b.
+Copies of all ICS documentation provided to the ACS Communications team (e.g., Incident Action Plan (IAP), ICS 205A, etc.) - b.
 Copies of all formal messages sent and received.
-This includes all ARRL radiograms and ICS 213 messages.
+This includes all ARRL® radiograms and ICS 213 messages.
 Messages should be kept in numerical order (if possible) to simplify later location if a response to a message is received or if retransmission or clarification is required. - c.
 Net Control Logs should record the call sign, tactical call sign, location, and status of each station that checks into the net.
 The log should also list all traffic that is passed and any significant issues that were encountered.

-These records should be provided to the Pinellas ACS Admin officer at the conclusion of the exercise, event, or activation period.
+These records should be provided to the PinCo ACS Admin officer at the conclusion of the exercise, event, or activation period.